Data Machine Architecture

 Workspace System

-Secure file management outside the web root for agent operations.
-Moved to data-machine-code extension.
+Secure file management outside the web root for agent operations lives in the data-machine-code extension plugin, not Data Machine core.

 - Phase 1: Synthesizes daily activity (jobs, chat) into daily file